eoos-systems/eoos-projects/README.md

 REPOSITORY/EOOS-PROJECTS/scripts/python$ python --init
 ```

-All is done.
-The repository and all the sub-repositories are ready to develop on them.
+*All is done!* The repository and all the sub-repositories are ready to develop on them.

 To see all other options please refer to the script help.